Cryoris/rfcs/xxxx-c-sparse-observable.md

 # C API for ``SparseObservable``

-Goal: Construct, modify, and operator on ``SparseObservable``s from C.
+Goal: Construct, modify, and operate on ``SparseObservable``s from C.

 ## Design considerations